-Shirley joined Long Reef in 1970.
+Shirley joined Long Reef in 1970 and in 2021 was congratulated on becoming a Gold Member.
 Whilst playing at Duntryleague she met a male LRGC Committee member who said that she could get into Long Reef straight away as at the time there was no joining fee.
 Both Bruce her husband and later son Jonathan were to be members too.
 Jonathan was a champion junior in the 80s.
 Bruce was on the committee from 1979-82 and Jonathon champion golfer in the 80s and member of the celebrated 1982 Junior Team Premierships win.

-In her long period of membership Shirley has been such a conscientious committee volunteer, a competent golfer and with her deep knowledge of the game an advisor and mentor.
+In her 50 years of Golden Membership Shirley has been such a conscientious committee volunteer, a competent golfer and with her deep knowledge of the game an advisor and mentor.